 The term, narcissism, comes from the Greek mythology tale of Narcissus, who fell in love with his own image, while gazing into a pool of water.
 This concept of Narcissism was introduced by Sigmund Freud in 1914.
 If you’re interested in learning more, you can read his essay entitled On Narcissism.

 Narcissists can also be very charming and extravagant, showering you with undivided attention and thoughtful gifts – in the beginning.
 Overtime, their true character, or lack thereof, will be revealed.
-They are disturbed individuals, who most likely suffered an injury in childhood that was deeply wounding, and arrested their emotional development.
+They are disturbed individuals, who suffered an injury during childhood that was deeply wounding.
+This wounding arrested their emotional development.

 Covert Narcissistic Abuse

 In this post, I want to address another form of narcissism that isn’t as readily obvious and takes much longer to recognize and uncover.
 It’s imperative to learn about covert narcissism in order to recognize it and see it for what it is so you can protect yourself.
 Many victims of this form of narcissism don’t realize what’s happening to them, until they do, which is usually years later when they’ve reached their breaking point, and their health is in the toilet.
 Familiarize yourself with the destructive tactics covert narcissists commonly use to control those they target.